gokmonk/cadi/README.md

 <h3>2D CAD using Python</h3>
 <p>Read more info at https://dblanding.github.io/cadvas/

-personal modifications to cadvas to generate and modify visualy export to nc code from dxf entities circle and point for a simple diy cnc
+<p>personal modifications to cadvas
+<p>to generate and modify visualy
+<p>export to nc code from dxf entities
+<p>circle and point for a simple diy cnc

 pip install mathplot
 pip install pmw